cml87/SpringCore_111_forJenkins/README.md

  In the proxy pattern implementations through interface, the proxy class will be a new class implementing the same interface as the proxied, or target class.
 Therefore, in our code, instances of this new 'proxy' class will be able to substitute the instances of the target class (in general, if we have followed good Java design principles, I think).

-2. The target class does not implements any interface: In this case, we can implement the new proxy class by sublcassing the target class.
+2. The target class does not implement any interface: In this case, we can implement the new proxy class by subclassing the target class.
 This subclass will overwrite methods of the parent (target proxied) class introducing the new behaviour and, as for interfaces, its instances will be able to substitute the instances of the proxied class in the code.

 When defining proxies for classes using Spring, if the class implements some interfaces Spring will use the JDK dynamic proxy mechanisms.
-If not, it will use CGLIB, to create the subclass at run time.
+If not, it will use CGLIB, to create the proxy subclass at run time.

-### Proxy: handmade
+### Proxy: handmade with interface
 A hand made implementation of the proxy pattern is the fallowing.
 Consider a `PersonImpl` class implementing interface `Person`.
 The proxy interface will be `Person`, the target class will be `PersonImpl` and the behaviour of this class will be changed by changing what we get when calling its method `greet()`:
 ```java
 public interface Person {